 Make arrangements to contribute to your Indiana College Choice 529 Plan using any payment option available to you.
 While fund managers recommend an automatic electronic transfer from a savings or checking account amounting to at least $25 a month, you have more options.
-Make direct periodic contributions in any amount as frequently as you like, ask an employer to set up a monthly payroll deduction or mail checks to the Indiana fund on a regular or irregular timetable — as long as the account balance doesn’t exceed $298,770, the maximum allowable 529 account limit as of 2012.Step 5
+Make direct periodic contributions in any amount as frequently as you like, ask an employer to set up a monthly payroll deduction or mail checks to the Indiana fund on a regular or irregular timetable — as long as the account balance doesn’t exceed $450,000 per beneficiary, the maximum allowable 529 account limit as of 2019.

 - In January 2010, Indiana put a halt to transferring rollovers into into 529 accounts if the source of the funds happens to be another state’s tuition program.